-E. Additional RAD Meetings.
-Additional meetings with residents are required to discuss any substantial change to the conversion plans relative to what was presented in the previous resident meetings.
+C.E.
+Additional RAD Meetings.
+Additional meetings with residents are required to discuss any material change in the calculation of their utility allowances and any substantial change to the conversion plans relative to what was presented in the RAD Application or the previous resident meeting. meetings.
 A substantial change to the conversion plans includes, but is not limited to: